Our Heritage

 The story of how Jack and Lydia Clemmons eventually wound up in Vermont in the early 1960's, transformed the farm into a beautiful estate through hard work and frugal living, built an extraordinary life together, and raised a family in Vermont is a fascinating chapter in the rich history of African-Americans in Vermont and across the nation.
 Our Heritage programs include:

-The Clemmons Family Farm is proud to be one of the official 22 cultural and historic landmark sites of Vermont's African-American Heritage Trail. |
+Clemmons Family Farm is proud to own and steward the Clemmons Farm as one of the official historic landmark sites on Vermont's African-American Heritage Trail and as a site of national historic significance listed in the National Register of Historic Places. |